techidaily/site-win11/source/_posts/surging-downloads-overcome-the-01kbs-stall-on-windows.md

 ## 2\.
 Check Your Internet Connection

  The Riot Client will fail to download or update Valorant if you are connected to a weak and unstable internet connection.
-You can check internet stability and speed by visiting an[internet speed checking website](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .
+You can check internet stability and speed by visiting an [internet speed checking website](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .
 If you notice that you are getting a comparatively lower speed, try rebooting the router.

  If power cycling the router didn't improve your download speeds, contact your ISP and ask that they resolve the problem.